ChinaEasyTravel/easytrip-china/README.md

   <section id="contact">
     <h2>Contact Our Consultant</h2>
     <p>We’re available 7 days a week, 9am–9pm CST.
-Email us to receive your exclusive discount or schedule a one-time free consultation before planning your trip.</p>
+Email us to receive your exclusive discount or schedule a one-time free consultation before planning your trip.When you travel with Easy Trip China, you’re not just booking a service—you’re gaining a partner you can rely on.</p>
       <p>📧 easytripchina@outlook.com</p>
     </div>
   </section>